 Concrete remains one of the most popular materials in construction and is second only to water in terms of material consumption around the globe.
-However, drawbacks like the material's high carbon impact can make it an unattractive option for some projects.
+However, drawbacks like the material's high carbon impact can make it unattractive for some projects.

 There is a growing range of concrete alternatives.
 These materials provide similar benefits as concrete, like strength, durability, and longevity, but at a lower carbon cost, with less environmental impact, and often with an appealing and distinctive appearance.

-Concrete has been used in construction for many years but, often, viable alternatives are available.
+Concrete has been used in construction for many years, but often, viable alternatives are available.

 Ferrock is a carbon-negative concrete alternative.
 The material's name comes from ferrous rock, but it is primarily composed of waste steel dust and ground silica glass.